Picture Jasper - Rock Tumbler Rough

 This photo shows some of our rough picture jasper.
 The rough in the photo above is wet to show full color.

 This photo shows some picture jasper that we polished using the rock tumbling recipe below.

 Picture Jasper Rough

-This is a beautiful brown, tan, grey, cream and blueish gray jasper that yields interesting pictures and desert scenes when tumbled.
+This is a beautiful brown, tan, grey, cream and blueish gray jasper from Idaho that yields interesting pictures and desert scenes when tumbled.
 We always enjoy opening the barrel at the end of a tumble to see what types of scenes have developed.
-The gemstones remind us of our trips to Utah and Arizona!
+The gemstones remind us of our visits to states in the western U.S.